 - Measure all the ingredients precisely with measuring cups that you fill up to the top and level up.

-- In a medium mixing bowl, add lotion, liquid food coloring if used, and corn starch.
+- In a medium mixing bowl, add Conditioner or lotion, liquid food coloring if used, and corn starch.

 - Stir with a spatula at first.
 It will form crumbly sand, that's normal, and kids love this part.
 Dig your hand in the mixture, squeeze and run the ingredients together to form a dough.
 It will look like damp sand that holds together as you apply pressure on it then crumbles again.